 All the manuscripts above should be written in Times New Roman, font 12, with double-space throughout and numbered pages.
 Word limits include referencing and citation.

-The cover page must include:
+The manuscript file must include:

 Title and abstract

 The second page of the manuscript should begin with the manuscript’s title – see also ‘Capitalisation’ in the ‘Language and Text’ section below.
 An abstract of no more than 200 words should also be included on the same page.
 It should appear in two languages: Spainish, Portuguese and/or English, and be clearly identifiable from the start of the main text, with the heading 'Abstract'.
 The abstract must summarize the main arguments and conclusions of the article.

 Please include a list of up to six specific keywords below the abstract.
 These will be used to index the article in search engines.
 These should be supplied in two languages: Spainish, Portuguese and/or English.

 The body of the submission should be structured in a logical and easy to follow manner.
 A clear introduction section should be given that allows the reader to have an understanding of the publication.
 The manuscript should also include a clear aim of the study and a background section including the theoretical framework used.
 Methods, results, discussion and conclusion sections may then follow to clearly detail the information and research being presented.

 Up to three level headings may be present and must be clearly identifiable using different font sizes, bold or italics.
 We suggest using Headings 1, 2 and 3 in MS-Word’s ‘Style’ section.

 To ensure the anonymity of the peer-review, the following information should be included in a separate file to the manuscript: